Note: I get commissions for purchases made through links in this post.

-This review is mainly about the Sunpentown (aka SPT) model, but I’ll compare it to the EdgeStar too.
+This review is mainly about the Sunpentown ice maker, but I’ll compare it to the EdgeStar ice maker too.
+(Sunpentown often appears as SPT, and I’ll use that short form here sometimes too.)
 I’ll also show you how the SPT stacks up against its bigger brother, the SPT IM-600US.

 If you’re in a hurry and simply want to check the pricing and availability of these Sunpentown machines at Amazon, you can click the links below.

 If you want to fast forward to a certain section of this review, you can click a link in the box below.
 Otherwise, you can just keep scrolling and reading as usual.

 Let’s first do a side by side comparison of the EdgeStar IB120 ice maker and the Sunpentown IM-150US.

 The table just below gives you most of the pertinent comparison points among these two ice makers.
 You’ll see that they are virtually identical.
 In fact, I wouldn’t be surprised to learn that they are actually made by the same manufacturer and sold as more than one brand.
 I don’t have any proof of this, but when even the on/off button is in the same location (lower right on the front grille), you start to wonder.

 Some of the other online reviews seem to suggest this possibility as well.
 One owner needed to exchange his first purchase and received a similar but slightly different model in return.
 Another (without providing any real proof) flat out stated that these are sold as various brands.

 |Cube Size (in.)||n/a*||½ x ¾ x 2 ½|